-Figure 3: The drift velocity under a constant field of 275 V/cm (a) and as a function of electric field (b) with density corrections applied.
-The vertical lines on (a) correspond where the bottles of premixed gas were swapped.
-Transition regions at ramp-up and between bottle changes can clearly be seen.
-The measurements at different fields in (b) correspond to a full day during the first bottle (14.06).
-5. Characterisation of the charge spreading As explained before, the resistive Micromegas technology produces a spreading of the collected charge into neighboring pads.
-The charge spreading phenomenon, which drives the waveform shape, is described in [10].
-The signal induced by resistive layer is smaller in amplitude and longer in time comparing to the direct charge deposition from the track in the leading pad as illustrated in Figure 5.
-Hence, the charge spreading is significant in the transverse direction w.r.t. the track while in the longitudinal direction, it's masked by the direct charge.
+As explained before, the resistive Micromegas technology produces a spreading of the collected charge into neighboring pads.
+The charge spreading phenomenon, which drives the waveform shape, is described in [13].
+The signal induced by resistive layer is smaller in amplitude and longer in time comparing to the direct charge deposition from the track in the leading pad.
+Hence, the charge spreading is significant in the transverse direction w.r.t. the track, while in the longitudinal direction it is masked by the direct charge.
 To study the phenomenon of interest, we define a "cluster" as a group of pads in the perpendicular direction to the track.
-The schematic view of such a cluster for horizontal track and a waveforms in adjacent pads are shown in Figure 4.
-In Figure 5, the pad multiplicity per cluster and the fraction of charge in the pad with largest signal $(q{\text{max}}/q{\text{cluster}})$ are shown.
-Most of the clusters are formed by more than two pads and the pad with largest signal contains typically 80% of the total collected charge.
+A schematic view of such a cluster for horizontal tracks and waveforms in the leading and in adjacent pads are shown in Figure 4.

+In Figure 5, the pad multiplicity per cluster and the fraction of charge contained in the pad with largest signal with respect to the total charge of the cluster $(q{\text{max}}/q{\text{cluster}})$ are shown.
+For each pad, the maximum of the waveform is used as estimator of the charge.
+Most of the clusters are formed by more than two pads and the pad with largest signal contains typically 80% of the total charge of the cluster.
 The effect of the high voltage on the multiplicity is also clearly seen in Figure 5.
 The cluster multiplicity increases with the high voltage.